 Unbiased Listening.
 This sounds much easier to do than it is.
 Let me start by saying that nothing has meaning – no words, no dialogues, no sounds – until our brains translate it.
 Like the earth has no color – color is a function of the rods and cones in our eyes translating incoming vibrations – words have no meaning until the incoming sound vibrations get translated within our neural circuitry (I wrote a book on this: What?
 Did you really say what I think I heard?).

-In other words, we only understand what someone says according to the existing circuits in our brains.
-Listening is a neural/brain thing: none of us can hear others without bias.
+In other words, we only understand what someone says according to our existing brain circuits.
+Listening is a neural/brain thing: we can’t hear others without bias.

 For those who are curious, sound enters our ears as vibrations without meaning (i.e. not words!).
 They become signals that seek out ‘close enough’ circuits already existing in our brains from some prior experience and get translated accordingly.

 In other words, everything we hear gets translated by our subjective experience.
 Sad but true.
 And we think we listen attentively, but can only hear/understand what our brains listen for.
 Obviously this is where misunderstanding and miscommunication come from.
 People DO listen.
 They just hear what their brains interpret for them according to their historic, subjective beliefs.

 The easiest way to fix this problem is to say during a conversation: